KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 10. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+11. Recommendation: ESLint is not in the dependencies or devDependencies.
+It is recommended to add it to one of them.
+12. Recommendation: No lint script found in package.json.
+It is recommended to add one.

 ### [MMM-TeslaLogger by spitzlbergerj](https://github.com/spitzlbergerj/MMM-TeslaLogger)